MOOCdb/MOOCdbDocs/docs/Translation software.rst

    We assume that the course’s log file has been processed by json_to_relation, and that the output files are stored in the folder :

-      ``/data/csv/intermediary_csv/<course_name>``
+      ``/.../<course_name>/intermediary_csv/``

    We want the MOOCdb CSV to be written to folder

-      ``/data/csv/moocdb_csv/<course_name>``

-#.
-Create folder /data/csv/moocdb_csv/<course_name>

-   For minimal hassle, the MOOCdb CSV folder **must have the same name as the intermediary CSV folder**.
-Here, <course_name>.
+      ``/.../<course_name>/moocdb_csv/``

    a.
 Edit import.openedx.relation_to_moocdb/config.py
       **The variables not mentionned in the tutorial must simply be left untouched.**
    b.
 QUOTECHAR : the quote character used in the intermediary CSV files.
 Most commonly a single quote : ‘
    c.
 TIMESTAMP_FORMAT : describes the timestamp pattern used in *_EdxTrackEventTable.csv intermediary CSV file.
-See python doc to understant syntax.
+   See python doc to understand syntax.
    d.
 COURSE_NAME: the name of the folder containing the intermediary CSV files.
 Here, <course_name>.
    e.
 CSV_PREFIX : All the intermediary CSV file names in
-         ``/data/csv/intermediary_csv/<course_name>``
+         ``/.../<course_name>/intermediary_csv/``
       share a common prefix that was generated when running JSON to relation.
       This prefix is also the name of the only .sql file in the folder.
    f.
 DOMAIN: the domain name of the course platform URL.
 Most commonly, https://www.edx.org or https://courses.edx.org.
-(No slash at the end of the domain name) To be sure, you can look at the URLs appearing *_EdxTrackEventTable.csv intermediary CSV file.
+   (No slash at the end of the domain name)
+   To be sure, you can look at the URLs appearing *_EdxTrackEventTable.csv intermediary CSV file.

 #.
 Launch the piping
    When the variables mentioned above have been correctly edited in config.py, the script is ready to launch.